 This reignited the passion for the style, and shortly thereafter (after many tweaks) the Your Majesty symbol came about — combining a knight’s helmet with the Swedish crown.

 Amidst all the references, they had grown up watching movies like Excalibur (1981), Ivanhoe (1982), and Indiana Jones and the Last Crusade (1989).
 What was most memorable were the stories.
 But what stuck, was the idealized and romanticized mystique of secret Orders, the round table of knights, the crusaders, and the theme around a modern knighthood.
-Belonging to a Chivalric order walking their own path resonated with them both.
+Belonging to a Chivalric order and walking their own path resonated with them both.
 Except there’s no Holy War involved, only against mediocre work.

 “King”, “Queen” and “Majesty” were names being thrown around.
 They couldn’t use “King” because there was a Swedish company with that name.
 “Our Majesty” sprung to mind but it sounded too possessive.
-The brand had to be something greater they themselves could belong to.
+The brand had to be something greater than they themselves could belong to.
 So it became “Your Majesty”, a name that tells a story on its own in everyone’s minds.
-A word-image, with perfectly symmetric Y’s at both ends and a hidden Y in the helmet visor, which Jens and Peter likes to think is a martini glass.
+A word image, with perfectly symmetric Y’s at both ends and a hidden Y in the helmet visor, which Jens and Peter like to think is a martini glass.
 And it just happened to be fun answering the phone “Your Majesty.”
 The rest is future…